tib888/accounter/README.md

-Development 'blog' (see also the "//TODO ASK!" comment is ne code.):
+Development 'blog' (see also the "//TODO ASK!" comments in the code):

 0. ASSUMPTION: No need to check file header.
    ASSUMPTION: Wrong records can be skipped without exiting with error.